SCENE 01 / LOCATION SCOUTING SERVICES

 Research & Reconnaissance

-Our scouts head out to evaluate potential sites in person.
-The team takes photographs of everything while measuring all areas and verifying power availability and measuring background noise levels and determining how to transport personnel and equipment to the site.
+Our scouts head out to review each candidate site in person.
+The team photographs everything, checks power supply and background noise, and works out how to get staff and gear to the site.
 Nothing beats boots on the ground for this kind of work.

 Presentation & Selection

-You'll receive a curated set of options for each location need—typically 3-5 sites that we've already confirmed are viable.
-Each comes with photos, technical specs, cost estimates, and notes on the permit situation.
-We want you to be able to make decisions quickly and confidently.
+You receive a curated set of options for each location need, usually 3-5 sites we have already confirmed will work.
+Each one comes with photos, tech specs, cost estimates, and notes on the permit situation.
+We want you to make decisions fast and with confidence.

 Coordination & Securing

 One person handles your project from start to finish.
-When something changes—and it always does—you'll know about it immediately, not when it's too late to adjust.
+When something changes, and it always does, you hear about it right away, not when it is too late to adjust.

 What Makes Us Different

-We've spent years learning Japan's production landscape—which locations work, which don't, and how to get access to the ones that usually say no.
+We have spent years learning Japan's production landscape: which locations work, which do not, and how to get access to the ones that usually say no.

 What We've Built